View Joanne Lynn's Obituary on Observer-Reporter.com and share memories

 Right at Home, Hawthorne Woods and OSPTA Caregivers provided kind and compassionate care.

-There will be no viewing, but her wish was there to be a celebration of life service at 11 a.m.
-Saturday, November 9, in First Christian Church, 61 Walnut Ridge Road, Charleroi.
+There will be no viewing, but her wish is there will be a Celebration of Life Service at First Christian Church, 61 Walnut Ridge Road, Charleroi, at 11 a.m.
+Saturday, November 9.

 In lieu of flowers, memorial contributions may be made to First Christian Church.